I love when a good thing comes together, don’t you?

 I could barely contain myself when my husband asked what I was doing with this piece of wood.

-To quote a fave movie, I have the handwriting of a serial killer.
+Only there was one small problem: to quote a movie line (Steel Magnolias), I have the handwriting of a serial killer.

-How was I gonna pull this off so beautifully like Bec did with her chalkboard artwork???
+How was I going to pull this off so beautifully like Bec did with her chalkboard artwork?

-Enter one of my BFF’s and matron of honor at the said wedding five years ago, Rebecca!
+Enter one of my best friends and matron of honor at the wedding five years ago, Rebecca.

 She measured it out to make sure she spaced everything evenly.